lamini-ai/llm-classifier/README.md

 Laminify converts your prompts into a pile of data, using the Llama 2 LLM.
 It then finetunes another LLM to distinguish between each pile of data.

 We use several specialized LLMs derived from Llama 2 to convert prompts into piles of training examples for each class.
 The code for this is available in the lamini python package if you want to look at it.
-Working on open sourcing it when I'm not too distracted...
+Working on open sourcing in an easier to read github page it when I'm not too distracted...

 ## Is this perfect?